OWASP/www-chapter-national-institute-of-engineering-mysuru/index.md

 ## Previous Meetup/Event

-**Chapter Meetup**\
-**Date & Time: 8th September 2026, 9:00am IST**\
-**Venue: NIE North Auditorium, Mysuru**\
-OWASP NIE Student Chapter successfully conducted its chapter meetup to assess project progress and plan activities for the remainder of the semester.
-The session featured updates from ongoing security project teams on their current work and milestones achieved.
-Members discussed preparations for upcoming workshops, finalized the schedule for industry expert sessions, and explored opportunities for inter-chapter collaboration.
-This meetup maintained project momentum while ensuring alignment with semester goals and addressing any technical challenges faced by teams.

-## Next Meetup/Event

 **Secure Coding Practices Workshop**\
 **Date & Time: 15th September 2026, 1:00pm IST**\
 **Venue: NIE North Auditorium, Mysuru**\
-OWASP NIE Student Chapter is organizing a workshop on "Secure Coding Practices" focusing on common vulnerabilities in application development and prevention techniques.
-Participants will learn about input validation, output encoding, authentication mechanisms, and secure error handling through practical code examples.
-The workshop covers real-world scenarios where insecure coding leads to exploitable vulnerabilities and demonstrates how to write resilient, secure code.
-This hands-on session is designed for developers and students looking to enhance their secure development skills and understand the importance of security in the software development lifecycle.
+OWASP NIE Student Chapter successfully conducted a workshop on "Secure Coding Practices" focusing on common vulnerabilities in application development and prevention techniques.
+Participants learned about input validation, output encoding, authentication mechanisms, and secure error handling through practical code examples.
+The workshop covered real-world scenarios where insecure coding leads to exploitable vulnerabilities and demonstrated how to write resilient, secure code.
+This hands-on session was designed for developers and students looking to enhance their secure development skills and understand the importance of security in the software development lifecycle.

+## Next Meetup/Event

+Stay tuned for our upcoming Meetups/Events!